 12. Find My iPhone – Now that you have a passcode lock go activate the “Find My iPhone Feature” and then download the “Find My iPhone” App.
 If your iPhone or iPad ever gets lost or stolen you will be able to see where your iPhone is and you can make your device play a loud noise (so you can find).
 To turn on “Find My iPhone” feature go to Settings–>iCloud—>Find My iPhone –> ON.
 Remember to install Find My iPhone App on all iOS devices so if one is lost, you can find it from another.

 13. Erase All Data – Losing an iPhone sucks but remotely deleting ALL the data will give you piece of mind knowing little Ned’s 4th birthday videos are deleted and all your emails can’t be read and are out of the thief’s hands.
 To remotely erase all data, open the “Find My iPhone” App and choose the device and click Erase iPhone.
-You can also lock your iPhone from this app as well.
+You can also lock your iPhone, play a sound or put it in lost mode from this app as well.
 Pretty handy.
 If you are ever going to sell your iPhone or give it to someone else, you’ll want to completely erase all content before handing it over.
 To do so, go to Settings–>General–>Reset–>Erase All Content and Settings.

 If You Like These Tips, please consider getting all 100 tips in this amazing app!
 Click the Icon to check it out on the App Store.

 14. iPhone Privacy Settings – iOS 7 is great for those who want to know exactly what apps are accessing certain private elements of your iPhone such as your photos, contacts and location.
 To see what apps are accessing your personal info go to Settings–>Privacy and then click on each service (like contacts) to see what apps have their little fingers in your data.
 From this screen you can easily turn any of them off.